seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **HELENA**
 That you may well perceive I have not wrong'd you,
 One of the greatest in the Christian world
-Shall be my surety; I am inform'd
+Shall be my surety; 'fore whose throne 'tis needful,
+Ere I can perfect mine intents, to kneel:
+Time was, I did him a desired office,
+Dear almost as his life; which gratitude
+Through flinty Tartar's bosom would peep forth,
+And answer, thanks: I duly am inform'd
 His grace is at Marseilles; to which place
 We have convenient convoy.
 You must know
 I am supposed dead: the army breaking,
 My husband hies him home; where, heaven aiding,
 And by the leave of my good lord the king,
-We'll be before our welcome.
+We'll be before our welcome. ...

 **Widow**
+...
 Gentle madam,
 You never had a servant to whose trust
-Your business was more welcome.
+Your business was more welcome. ...

 **HELENA**
+...
 Nor you, mistress,
 Ever a friend whose thoughts more truly labor
 To recompense your love: doubt not but heaven
 Hath brought me up to be your daughter's dower,
 As it hath fated her to be my motive
 And helper to a husband.
+But, O strange men!
+That can such sweet use make of what they hate,
+When saucy trusting of the cozen'd thoughts
+Defiles the pitchy night: so lust doth play
+With what it loathes for that which is away.
+But more of this hereafter.
 You, Diana,
 Under my poor instructions yet must suffer
-Something in my behalf.
+Something in my behalf. ...

 **DIANA**
+...
 Let death and honesty
 Go with your impositions, I am yours
-Upon your will to suffer.
+Upon your will to suffer. ...

 **HELENA**
+...
 Yet, I pray you:
 But with the word the time will bring on summer,
 When briers shall have leaves as well as thorns,
 And be as sweet as sharp.
 We must away;